NorskRegnesentral/vargrest/README.md

 - **indicator** An integer providing an architectural element to do indicator kriging on.

-- **net_to_gross** A floating point value in meters used to generate a custom indicator value based on median grain size per cell.
-Net_to_gross provides a threshold such that diameter < net_to_gross will be used as an indicator for producing sand.
+- **net_to_gross** A floating point value in millimeters used to generate a custom indicator value based on median grain size per cell. net_to_gross provides a threshold such that net_to_gross < diameter will be used as an indicator for producing sand.
 0.088 is a reasonable testing value.

 - **attribute_name** Name of the parameter to do variogram estimation.
 Should typically be porosity or permeability.
 Default is to estimate porosity based on variables d50_per_sedclass and SedX_volfrac.